oneone666/oneone666.github.io/reference/northbound-api.md

 outline: deep
 ---

-# Reseller API
+# Northbound API

-Our Reseller API facilitates efficient management of your payments.
+Our Northbound API facilitates efficient management of your payments.

 ::: tip
 All Payment API endpoints require authentication.
 Refer to the [Authentication](/guide/authentication.md) guide for details.